autogluon/autogluon/docs/tutorials/text_prediction/automm.md

 # AutoMMPredictor for Image, Text, and Tabular
 :label:`sec_automm_predictor`

-Are you tired of switching codebases or hacking code for different data modalities (image, text, numerical, and categorical data) and tasks (classification, regression, and more)? `AutoMMPredictor` provides a one-for-all solution.
+Are you tired of switching codebases or hacking code for different data modalities (image, text, numerical, and categorical data) and tasks (classification, regression, and more)? `AutoMMPredictor` provides a one-stop shop for multimodal/unimodal deep learning models.
 This tutorial demonstrates several application scenarios.

 - Multimodal Prediction
     - CLIP